vanqard/passman/README.md

 ## Installation

 This package should be installed via composer.
-Please see [vanqard/passman](http://packagist.org/packages/vanqard/passman).  (coming soon)
+Please see [vanqard/passman](http://packagist.org/packages/vanqard/passman).

-The recommended approach is simple to add the following require line
+This can be achieved by simply issuing the composer require command

+    php composer.phar require vanqard/passman

+Or by adding the following line to the require section of your composer.json file

     "vanqard/passman": "*"

+Once inside your composer.json, running composer update should ensure you have the latest successfully building tag

 ## Checking your environment